 - CRR, Part Eight "Disclosure by Institutions" (Articles 431-455), as amended by Regulation (EU) 2019/876 (CRR II), applicable from 28 June 2021; - the Regulations of the European Commission that transpose the regulatory or implementing technical standards drawn up by the EBA.
-Of particular importance in this respect is Regulation (EU) 2021/637 of 15 March 2021, applicable from 28 June 2021, discussed further below; - the Guidelines issued by the EBA in line with the mandate entrusted to it by Regulation (EU) 1093/2010, which created it - for the purpose of establishing uniform templates for the publication of various types of information.
+Of particular importance in this respect is Regulation (EU) 2021/637 of 15 March 2021, applicable from 28 June 2021, discussed further below; - the Guidelines issued by the EBA in line with the mandate entrusted to it by Regulation (EU) 1093/2010, which created it for the purpose of establishing uniform templates for the publication of various types of information.

 In line with the regulatory changes introduced by CRR II, the above-mentioned Implementing Regulation (EU) 2021/637, stemming from the mandate given to the EBA by Article 434a CRR II ("Uniform disclosure formats"), was published on 21 April 2021, with the aim of streamlining and harmonising the periodic disclosures to the market by providing institutions with a complete integrated set of formats, templates and tables for uniform disclosures (the single framework), able to ensure high quality disclosure and a consistent framework aligned to international standards.
-This Regulation, applicable from 28 June 2021, establishes implementing technical standards with regard to public disclosure by institutions of the information referred to in Titles II and III of Part Eight of CRR and repeals Implementing Regulation (EU) 1423/2013 on the disclosure of own funds requirements, Regulation (EU) 2015/1555 on the disclosure of the countercyclical buffer, Implementing regulation (EU) 2016/200 on the disclosure of the leverage ratio, and Delegated Regulation (EU) 2017/2295 on the disclosure of encumbered and unencumbered assets.
+This Regulation, applicable from 28 June 2021, establishes implementing technical standards with regard to public disclosures by institutions of the information referred to in Titles II and III of Part Eight of the CRR.